A cup does not reveal its contents while it is sitting quietly on the table.

 Stress rarely creates character.

-It reveals the quality of its construction.
+It simply reveals the quality of its construction.

 It reveals whether our kindness

-Whether our confidence depended
+depended on convenience.
+Whether our confidence depended on applause.
+Whether

-Whether our integrity depended on
+our integrity depended on someone watching.

-This is why moments of strain
+That is why seasons of strain

-are obstacles.
-They show us where our convictions are deeply rooted and where
+They show us where our

-they have only been carefully rehearsed.
+convictions have grown deep roots and where they have only been carefully

-Perhaps that is the uncomfortable
+Perhaps that is the hidden gift

+of pressure.
 It introduces us to ourselves.

-Not the person we intended to be.
+Not the person we hoped we were.

-Style is not best measured by how you carry yourself when
+Nugget: Style is not how you